xster/flutter-wiki/Desktop-shells.md

 ### Windows

-The current Windows shell is a GLFW placeholder, to allow early experimentation.
-It will be replaced in the future with a Win32 or UWP shell that allows view-level embedding of Flutter within an application.
+The Windows shell is in early stages.
+It is Win32-based, but we plan to explore UWP support in the future.

-Expect the APIs for the final shell to be radically different from the current implementation.
+Expect the APIs for the final shell to be radically different from the current API surface.

 ### Linux